-- BLAGAB expenses assumed always relieved - Investment losses not assumed to occur - BLAGAB capital gains simplistically modelled - Brought forward tax assets modelled manually
+- BLAGAB expenses assumed relieved - Investment losses not assumed to occur - BLAGAB capital gains simplistically modelled - Brought forward tax assets modelled manually

-Valuation tax rates: Peak 1
+Peak 1

 - Purpose: Future investment return earned on assets held to meet future benefits is taxable for some products.
 Hence the use of future investment return net of tax. - No S/H profits expected on statutory basis.
 Any profits that do arise can cover tax attached to them. - BLAGAB - Expenses and taxable income: net of tax at 20% - Check if XSE.
-If so, then a prudent tax rate required. - OLTB: Income and expenses gross of tax - Tax provisions: - Provision held for unrealised indexed gains - Provision held for deferral of notional gains on collective investments vehicles - No tax asset allowance for XSE - No tax asset allowance for deferral of initial expenses - No tax asset allowance for carried forward losses
+If so, then a prudent tax rate required. - Non-BLAGAB: Income and expenses gross of tax - Tax provisions: - Provision held for unrealised indexed gains - Provision held for deferral of notional gains on collective investments vehicles - No tax asset allowance for XSE - No tax asset allowance for deferral of initial expenses - No tax asset allowance for carried forward losses

-RBS (Peak 2)
+Peak 2 (RBS)

-- Use of global model for stochastic runs is impractical, and so limitations are: - Manual adjustments are not practical - Economic scenarios generate gains and losses.
+- Use of global model for stochastic runs is impractical, and limitations exist: - Manual adjustments are not practical - Economic scenarios generate gains and losses.
 Tax modelling in projection routines rarely allows for deferral of tax relief on losses - Losses typically complicate the tax calculation - An 'approximate approach' for stochastic runs results in simplifications: - Complex if XSE - S/H FII unlikely to be correct; and - Often assumes all losses can be relieved immediately